Inpatient Detoxification at Gosnold Treatment Center

 Medical Detoxification and Stabilization (4–8 days)

-Gosnold Treatment Center, located in Falmouth, MA, is a 50-bed medical stabilization and detoxification unit where patients receive medically monitored withdrawal treatment for drug and alcohol use.
+Gosnold Treatment Center, located in Falmouth, MA, is a 50-bed medical stabilization and detoxification unit where patients receive medically monitored withdrawal treatment.
 Gosnold uses a variety of medications to treat withdrawal to minimize discomfort and avert complications.
-Care is managed by our team of physicians, nurses, counselors, case managers and recovery aides—all trained and practiced in addiction treatment.
+Care is managed by our clinical team of physicians, nurses, counselors, case managers and recovery aides—all trained and practiced in addiction treatment.

 During detoxification, patients undergo a psychosocial assessment to identify treatment needs.
 Individual and group counseling, addiction education, and an introduction to twelve-step programs help patients better understand the nature and severity of their addiction.